 This has been source of confusion for a very long time.

-I remember asking questions about it when I was a brand new post op about 20 years ago - and even today there are many questions as to whether or not we are making the right choices when it comes to sugar when we are talking dairy.
+I remember asking questions about it when I was a brand new post op in 2001, more than 20 years ago - and even today there are many questions as to whether or not we are making the right choices when it comes to sugar when we are talking dairy.

 Remember asking this next question?